-PimVif is a PIM-specific virtual interface that is used for sending and receiving PIM control messages.
-It includes the methods for processing and composing PIM control messages, as well as various state per interface (e.g., the set of state for PIM-SM neighbors on an interface).
+PimVif is a PIM-specific virtual (network) interface that is used for sending and receiving PIM control packets.
+It includes the methods for processing and composing PIM control messages, as well as various state per interface (e.g., the information about PIM-SM neighbors).

-Typically, there would be one PimVif virtual interface for each interface on the router: physical interfaces, tunnels, and the loopback interface.
-In addition, there will be one special PimVif virtual interface: the PIM Register virtual interface that is used for sending and receiving PIM Register messages.
-Not all virtual interfaces will be used by PIM; for example, all interfaces that are not multicast capable, and the loopback interface will be ignored for multicast routing.
+Typically, there would be one PimVif per network interface such as physical interface, tunnel, or the loopback interface.
+In addition, there would be one special PimVif virtual interface: the PIM Register virtual interface that is used for sending and receiving PIM Register messages.
+Not all virtual interfaces are used by PIM; for example, all interfaces that are not multicast capable, and the loopback interface are ignored for multicast routing.

-Typically, from developer's point of view, all interaction with PimVif would be through PimNode 1.
+Typically, from developer's point of view, all interaction with PimVif would be through PimNode.

-The public interface for PimVif contains the methods to manipulate a virtual interface.
-Those methods are to start/stop/enable/disable a virtual interface, or to configure it.
-Those methods are described in the following files:
+The public interface for PimVif contains the methods to manipulate a virtual (network) interface.
+Those methods are to start/stop/enable/disable a virtual interface, and to configure it.
+The methods are described in the following files:

-- pim/pim_vif.hh
+- pim/pim\vif.hh

 - libxorp/vif.hh

-- libproto/proto_unit.hh
+- libproto/proto\unit.hh

-PimVif contains state such as PIM Hello related information.
-Also, all of the PIM-specific methods for parsing or constructing PIM control messages when a PIM packet is received or sent are implemented as methods to PimVif.
-The parsing or construction of each message type is implemented in a separate file with a name prefix of pim_proto.
-For example, pim_proto_cand_rp_adv.cc implements sending and receiving of PIM Candidate-RP-Advertisement messages.
+PimVif contains state such as PIM Hello related information, and protocol-related statistics for this virtual interface.
+Also, all the PIM-specific methods for parsing or constructing PIM control messages when a PIM packet is received or sent are implemented as methods in PimVif.
+The parsing or construction of each message type is implemented in a separate file with a name prefix of pim\proto.
+For example, pim\proto\cand\rp\adv.cc implements sending and receiving of PIM Candidate-RP-Advertisement messages.
 The handing of other message types is implemented in similarly named files.

-By default, each PimVif is disabled; therefore it must be explicitly enabled, and then started.
+By default, each PimVif is disabled; therefore, on startup it must be enabled explicitly.